KeithMurph/VimCheatSheat/0 Pre Programming/README.md

    -Outputs are typically text

  ## Branching
-   -When an algorithm makes a choice between one or more things is called branching -True/False Expression
+   -When an algorithm makes a choice between one or more things it is called branching -True/False Expression
    -If condition is true do X instructions
-   -Else false then do Y instructions
-   -Conditions can be nested within one another -Switch Statements
+   -Else if condition is false then do Y instructions -Conditions can be nested within one another -Switch Statements
    -And/Or